Corsaire/exam/debugging_1.md

     **Solution** : change `uint248` to `uint`

 1. #### ___`balance is not public`___
     **Description** : `balance` field is not actually used anywhere.
-No one can view amount of money that owner sent to contract.
+No one can view the amount of Ether that owner sent to contract.

-    **Solution** : change `balance` visibility to public, if we want anyone (and owner) to be able to look at the amount of money, that owner sent to the contract.
-Contract balance can be different, though (if any other contract selfdestructed or mined a new block in favour of our contract).
+    **Solution** : change `balance` visibility to `public`, if we want anyone (and owner) to be able to look at the amount of Ether, that owner sent to the contract.
+Contract balance can be different, though (if any other contract self-destructed or mined a new block in favor of our contract).

 1. #### ___Selfdestruct vs "Stoppable functionality + owner.transfer(balance);"___
     **Description** : There are two ways of creating this contract functionality:
-    * We need to use `owner.transfer(balance);` if we want to receive exactly the same amount of money, that was sent to the contract by the `owner`.
-Other money will be lost forever.
+    * We need to use `owner.transfer(balance);` if we want to receive exactly the same amount of Ether, that was sent to the contract by the `owner`.
+Other Ether will be lost forever.
-    * If we want to collect all the money from the contract we can use either `owner.transfer(address(this).balance);` or proceed with `selfdestruct`.
+    * If we want to collect all the Ether from the contract we can use either `owner.transfer(address(this).balance);` or proceed with `selfdestruct`.

     Anyway, if we will do not want to destroy our contract we need to add ___Stoppable___ functionality.\
-    Destroying contract is rarely a good idea, but in this case with simple contract like that it could be usefull to clean up Ethereum state from this contract.
+    Destroying contract is rarely a good idea, but in this case, with a simple contract like that, it could be useful to clean up Ethereum state from this contract.
 It will also be much cheaper than `transfer`. \
-     ***But we must always be very carefull with `selfdestruct`*** .
+     ***But we must always be very careful with `selfdestruct`*** .

 1. #### ___Validations___
     **Description** : Validation of input data is always a good idea.